WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/staff.md

 access, overseeing web development, coordinating with the Library of Congress on policy and strategy, and assisting with sustainability.
-She established the Association of Moving Image Archivists’ (AMIA)  PBCore Advisory Committee to support and improve the Public Broadcasting Core (PBCore) metadata standard, serves as a mentor for the National Digital Stewardship Residency (NDSR) Boston project, and is Co-Chair of the New England Archivists Roundtable for Early Professionals and Students (REPS) and NEA's Membership Committee.
+She established the Association of Moving Image Archivists’ (AMIA)  PBCore Advisory Committee to support and improve the Public Broadcasting Core (PBCore) metadata standard, is the Co-Chair of the New England Archivists Roundtable for Early Professionals and Students (REPS), serves on the NEA Membership Committee, and is Founder of ProjectARCC.
 As an archivist, Casey is passionate about access and use of audiovisual archival collections and archival advocacy.
 Personally, she enjoys traveling, visiting historic sites and museums, and collecting embroidered patches.
 Before working on the AAPB, Casey worked for the PBS history documentary series American